 Hult Prize Winners

 Each of these amazing teams stood out amongst thousands of their peers to be named Hult Prize Winners.
-Their work is a testament to the power youth possesses to make the world a better place.
+Their work is a testament to the power of young entrepreneurs to make the world a better place.
 We are so proud of them and cannot wait to see the impact they continue to make in the world.

 Hult Prize 2023 Winners

-Banofi Leather, Yale University.
-Banofi Leather takes banana crop waste and converts it into plant-based leather that is vegan, sustainable and cruelty-free.
-We are a B2B social enterprise focused on supplying global fashion houses with leather alternatives that result in tremendous climate impacts.
+Yale University, United States Banofi Leather takes banana crop waste and converts it into plant-based leather that is vegan, sustainable and cruelty-free.
+They are a B2B social enterprise focused on supplying global fashion houses with leather alternatives that result in tremendous climate impacts.
 Compared to animal leather, our patent-pending process reduces water usage by 95%, carbon emissions by 90%, and completely eliminates toxic waste.
 Local farmers typically burn or dump banana crop waste.
 Sourcing our inputs boosts their household income by 30%.
-Our materials are PETA Vegan-certified and meet non-toxic industry standards: REACH (EU) and CAL PROP (California).
-Over 30 brands are actively sampling and buying our material.
-We’ve sold 400+ proof-of-concept Banofi leather notebooks, demonstrating durability and quality, and are the cusp of scaling this novel technology.
-Banofi is ripe to propel sustainable materials in the fashion industry.
+Banofi materials are PETA Vegan-certified and meet non-toxic industry standards: REACH (EU) and CAL PROP (California).
+With over 30 brands actively sampling and buying their material, Banofi is ripe to propel sustainable materials in the fashion industry.

 2023 Hult Prize Winner